dolfs/tng-docker/README.md

 Generally, you can use values such as “7”, “8”, or more specific values, such as “8.2”.
 You can find valid values on the [official page for PHP on Docker Hub](https://hub.docker.com/_/php/tags).
 There, look for any tag of the form “<version>-apache” and pick one of those versions.
 If you search for “-apache”, you will see all of them, even ones that end in “-apache-bookworm” and such.
 However, this install will only use the plain “-apache” versions.

-When you specify a version such as “8”, what will actually be installed is the latest published version of PHP 8.x.
+When you specify a version such as “8”, what will be installed is the latest published version of PHP 8.x.
 If this variable is not set, the value “8” will be used.

 #### Step 0 - MySQL

-Here you will define or change the name of the database used, the username, and password for y (used by TNG), as well as a root password for the database.
+Here you will define or change the name of the database used, the username, and password for MYSQL (used by TNG), as well as a root password for the database.
 These are the variables with their defaults:

 ```
 MYSQL_DATABASE=tngdb
 MYSQL_USER=tng
 MYSQL_PASSWORD=tng_secret
 MYSQL_ROOT_PASSWORD=tng_very_secret
+MYSQL_NEW_REGEX=false
 ```

+The `MYSQL_NEW_REGEX` variable should be set to `true`, or `“1”` when your database is MySQL version 8 or later.

 #### Step 0 - ZIP file

-You must specify a specific ZIP archive as the one used for TNG installation.
+You must specify a specific ZIP archive used for TNG installation.
 You should designate the desired one by defining:

 ```
 TNG_ZIP_FILE=tngfiles1501.zip